paul-bennett/juggle/src/main/resources/README.md

 listed last in the results, because Juggle tries to list closer matches (i.e. where fewer conversions are necessary) first.

+To list static methods which take no arguments use `()`.

+(This also lists all default constructors, as well as static fields by virtue of Juggle treating fields as having zero-arg pseudo-getters.)

+### Fields: a getter and a setter

 Juggle treats data fields as a pair of methods: a setter (which takes an argument of the field's type and returns `void`), and a getter (which takes no additional arguments and returns a value of the field's type).